dockstore/dockstore-ui/app/docs/getting-started.md

 The [CWL standard](http://common-workflow-language.github.io/) is continuing to evolve and hopefully we will see new features, like support for [EDAM ontology](http://edamontology.org/page) terms, in future releases.
 In the mean time the [Gitter chat](https://gitter.im/common-workflow-language/common-workflow-language) is an active community to help drive the development in positive directions and we recommend tool authors make their voices heard.

-## Linking GitHub and Quay.io
+## Linking GitHub, Bitbucket and Quay.io

-The first step is to log in to the Dockstore which will link your accounts for GitHub and Quay.io along with providing you the command line tool we will use for most of the tasks in this tutorial.
+The first step is to log in to the Dockstore which will link your accounts for GitHub, Bitbucket and Quay.io along with providing you the command line tool we will use for most of the tasks in this tutorial.
 Make sure you have your GitHub and Quay.io accounts established and follow the onboarding wizard:

 https://www.dockstore.org/login